CIARC-CUIYC/melvin-ob/README.md

 In this README you can find information regarding the building and deployment of this repository as well as some insights into the runtime configuration for our implementation.
-An alternative to building and running this codebase locally is our containerized integration solution bundling this binary with our self-written Software-in-a-loop Testing framework 'Palantiri'.
+An alternative to building and running this codebase locally is our containerized integration solution bundling this binary with our self-written Software-in-a-loop Testing framework 'Palantíri'.
 You can find further instructions on the use of this compound Docker container [here](https://github.com/CIARC-CUIYC/cirdan).